Family Camping and Fleet Dinghy Daysailing Adventures in the Solent and beyond – Based at Southampton SC and Frensham Pond SC

 They hold an annual four day racing event over the Easter Weekend, and they have extended their invitation to us to help us camp and cruise from Keyhaven.

 A local landowner has a 2 acre field about 400m walk from the Club and has made arrangements to permit up to maximum of 20 individual camping units to use the field.
 The constraint is the number of dinghies we can take, which is capped at 8 for space reasons.

+We will keep our boats on combi trolleys at Keyhaven for the duration of the camp, and the road bases, tents and camper vans on their flat, freshly mown camping field.
 For KYC’s Easter Regatta we are free to cruise on our own, are welcome to join the racing.
 Outside of sailing there are walks around and bird watching on the marshes or walk into Milford or Lymington and also ferry trips to Hurst Castle and the spit.
 Keyhaven YC can liaise with us to create a food menu to help support our visit and have invited us to a special dinner on one night so that they can formally welcome us to their club.